pierrethx/MVT-binning/README.md

 Here, we treat the negative signal like zero signal during the binning, and then apply the formulated bins to the real data.
 This is based on the assumption that the positive and negative noise will be distributed approximately evenly in the bins and should cancel out when large enough bins are formed.

 There are two stages of Adaptive Binning: Bin Accretion, which was created in Cappellari and Copin (2003), and Iteration, where the bins formed are regularized, the SNR is equalized between bins.
 Our method also masks bins which do not sufficiently form SNR, and bases the cutoff value on the shape of the SNR histogram over the images.

+## Versions
+July 2022
+Version 1.0: Cleanup and consolodation of codes.
+First official version of code.
+5 October 2022
+Version 1.1: Change in the cutoff method from defaultly finding minimum to finding maximum or secondary maximum, then tracking left to find minimum.
+Change in the 2-stage WVT method to mark the transition from high SNR to low SNR using "SNR density" as opposed to SNR.
+Addition of original.py script, minor modifications to testsuite.py, addition of license.

 ## Quickstart
 Place all unbinned signal and variance files in a directory titled "unbinned" inside the desired file location.
 Run main.py on these files, and their outputs will be deposited in directories that are parallel to "unbinned", according to their target SNR.
 This program is best run in an astroconda (https://astroconda.readthedocs.io/en/latest/) virtual environment of Python 3.